getify/You-Dont-Know-JS/get-started/ch1.md

 In 2013, engineers from Mozilla Firefox demonstrated a port of the Unreal 3 game engine from C to JS.
 The ability for this code to run in a browser JS engine at full 60fps performance was predicated on a set of optimizations that the JS engine could perform specifically because the JS version of the Unreal engine's code used a style of code that favored a subset of the JS language, named "ASM.js".

-This subset is valid JS written in ways that are somewhat uncommon in normal coding, but which signal certain important typing information to the engine that allow it to make key optimizations.
+This subset is valid JS written in ways that are somewhat uncommon in normal coding, but which signal certain important typing information to the engine that allows it to make key optimizations.
 ASM.js was introduced as one way of addressing the pressures on the runtime performance of JS.

 But it's important to note that ASM.js was never intended to be code that was authored by developers, but rather a representation of a program having been transpiled from another language (such as C), where these typing "annotations" were inserted automatically by the tooling.